The King Cobra Snake Show

 Somehow, the snake charmer kissed the top of the King Cobra’s head and put him back into the box.

 The rest of the night we were rather jumpy and continuously discussed how much we disliked the performance, as impressive as it was, because none of us like snakes.

 I don’t know how much those King Cobra charmers get paid, but there is no amount of money in the world to get me to pull any of those stunts with the snake.

 “Save your lips, man.
 Save your face.”
-The man’s words came back to me.
+The man’s words came back to me as I was wishing I were still snorkeling in the Similan Islands.
 I think he was the only one there with an ounce of sense.